lunaisnotaboy/awoo/README.md

 # Awoo

-A textboard image inspired by danger/u/ from the video game VA-11 HALL-A: Cyberpunk Bartender Action.
+A textboard engine inspired by danger/u/ from the video game VA-11 HALL-A: Cyberpunk Bartender Action.

 ## Requirements